 In order to classify alien employees as L-1 nonimmigrant intracompany transferees (executives, managers, or specialized knowledge professionals) under a previously approved blanket L petition.

 Use this form to apply for a re-entry permit, refugee travel document, or advance parole travel document, to include parole into the U.S. for humanitarian reasons.

-To show that visa applicants have sponsorship and will not become public charges while in the United States.
-The sponsor must file a separate affidavit for each applicant.
+Use this form to sponsor a visa applicant and show they will not become public charges while in the United States.
+You must file a separate affidavit for each applicant.

 Use this form to petition for an alien worker to become a permanent resident in the United States.

 Use this form to classify an alien as:

 - An Amerasian (Born after 12/31/1950 and before 10/23/1982);